" A Midsummer Night's Dream"

 with Mr. Felder and scholars Dr. Amy McCandless and Alexia Helsley,

-in the auditorium of the Charleston County Library at 68 Calhoun Street, Charleston 29401.
+Location: Auditorium of Charleston County Library at 68 Calhoun Street,

 This program is sponsored in part by South Carolina Humanities, a not-for-profit organization; inspiring, engaging and enriching South Carolinians with programs on literature, history, culture and heritage.